your-n1ghtmare/cloud_cfg/README.md

 # cloud_cfg

 **the project was created to show how to quickly send the json cfg to the server and get it back**
+thanks to [@lagcomp](https://github.com/lagcomp) for cfg base

 # thirdparty